TryKickoff/trykickoff.github.io/learn/checklist.md

 ---

 # Success!
 You installed Kickoff.
+At least we hope you did!
+If you didn't please visit <a href="get.html">here</a> to find out how to install Kickoff.

 To quickly get up and running there are a few things you will want to edit before adding any custom code.

 <a name="checklist"></a>